5 Reasons Life Coaching Helped Me Thrive in Addiction Recovery

 “Recovery is a process of change through which individuals improve their health and wellness, live a self-directed life, and strive to reach their full potential.” — Substance Abuse and Mental Health Services Administration (SAMHSA)

-What I realized in working with a life coach over the past few years, it that we have a tremendous amount of untapped potential.
+What I realized in working with a life coach over the past few years, is that we have a tremendous amount of untapped potential.
 It’s just waiting to be brought out of us.
 But just how are we going to tap into it and reach our full potential?

-Life coaching can help with this process.
+A life coach can help with this process.

 Here are five reasons a life coach can help you navigate your way to reaching your full potential and to what matters most.

 1. You Get to Call the Shots

 When you’re working with a life coach, you get to choose what you want to work on.
 If you decide to focus on getting promoted at work, starting a business, achieving greater health, or improving your personal relationships, your life coach will work with you to make this reality.
 I loved the idea of being able to choose what I wanted to work on.